 As of 1 July 2013 all councils in Victoria have been directed to charge the Fire Services Property Levy.

-This property based levy will be used to fund the Metropolitan Fire and Emergency Services Board (MFB) and Country Fire Authority (CFA).
+Fire Rescue Victoria (FRV) will replace the Metropolitan Fire and Emergency Services Board (MFB) and Country Fire Authority (CFA) in 2020 with both services now operating as Fire Rescue Victoria (FRV).
+This property-based levy will be used to fund Fire Rescue Victoria (FRV) operations.
 The Fire Services Property Levy has replaced the insurance-based funding model as recommended by the Victorian Bushfires Royal Commission.

 The levy will consist of a:

 - fixed component of $113 for residential and $230 for commercial, industrial, and primary production properties

 - variable component calculated as a percentage of the capital improved value of a property.
 The variable component will be set by the State Government.